deepakpothiyil/rsvp-assessment/README.md

 # RSVP Assessment

-This repository consists of 3 cloudformation templates which will be used to launch a simple LAMP stack.
+This repository consists of 3 cloudformation templates used to launch a simple LAMP stack.

 Steps: